Last week was the 2024 Wheel Reinvention Jam! My entry is a little toy computing system based on my (mis)understanding of Dynamicland’s Realtalk.

 Don’t get me wrong!
 I vibe with this vision and I’d like to see more of it, but I had no projectors, no cameras, no space and no time, and didn’t want to fuss with computer vision and fiducial systems.
 I also wasn’t going to whip up a communal experience in a week.
 So what’s left?

 Another aspect that got me intrigued is the operating system powering the whole place, called Realtalk.
-Although this is the thing people have to interact with in order to author new behaviours attached to physical objects, it does not catch as much light as the tangible an communal aspects of the project, and is comparatively under-represented in Dynamicland’s public material.
+Although this is the thing people have to interact with in order to author new behaviours attached to physical objects, it does not catch as much light as the tangible and communal aspects of the project, and is comparatively under-represented in Dynamicland’s public material.
 One could likely argue it is by design, since one goal of the system is to be pretty unremarkeable to its users, who should focus their attention on the social interactions and the dynamic organization of the space.

 However, it is not unremarkable to the technical eye, and I think its programming model actually contributes a lot to what makes Dynamicland, well, dynamic.
 Conceptually, Realtalk is organized around a shared database of facts, that objects can query and modify to interact with each other.
 This database can contain pretty much anything objects claim or wish to be true about the world, as well as spatial relationships and anything that can be derived from the vision system.
 Objects can declare game-like rules to apply when a given set of facts is present in the database.
 Applying a rule can in turn add facts to the database or apply more rules, etc. This is how individual objects can become aware of their surroundings, react to or modify the behaviour of other objects, and be flexibly re-combined to solve complex tasks as needed by the human participants.